Give the fire as little fuel as possible

 At the same time, shelterbelts can be management intensive, and part of that management involves fire prevention.
 The good news, says Doug Macaulay, an agroforestry/woodlot specialist with Alberta Agriculture and Food (AF), is that shelterbelts are no more prone to fire than any other form of forestry, with the management fundamentals nearly identical.

-“In my experience, I have not observed a lot of instances where shelterbelts have caught fire,” says Macaulay, who also works as a technical assistant (TA) to the EFP program.
+“In my experience, I have not observed a lot of instances where shelterbelts have caught fire,” says Macaulay, who also worked as an EFP technician.
 “Still, the risk of fire is there.
 But you can reduce that risk substantially through proper design and maintenance.
 That starts by providing fire as little fuel as possible in the areas of the shelterbelt where fires are most likely to start.”

 Tackling fire risk